pranshugaba/hugo-website/content/maths/determinacy-of-games-with-perfect-information/index.md

 We consider a topology generated by _cones_.

 ## Some examples of determined games

-Games in which the winning objective is an open set are determined.
+A game is called open if the objective set of Player 1 is open.

+Theorem: Open games are determined.

-## What's next
+## Conclusion

 If you found this interesting, I recommend that you give the original paper a read.
 You may also read a follow up paper by Donald Martin[^Mar75] where he proves that all Borel games are determined.